European Interdisciplinary Cybersecurity Conference

 Proceedings from the previous conferences are available here:

-Submission Guidelines
+Submission guidelines

 The official language of the conference is English.
 Papers (references included) are limited to 16 pages and up to 4 additional pages with mandatory surcharges.

 All papers must be original and not simultaneously submitted to another journal or conference.
 Authors are expected to adhere to the best practices in terms of scientific integrity as mentioned in the Publishing Ethics section of the guidelines.
-The following paper categories are welcome:
+The following paper categories reporting on original research findings are welcome:

-(12-15+ pages)
+(12-16+ pages)

 (6-11 pages)

-Papers submitted to EICC 2026 have to use the Springer Lecture Notes in Computer Science Proceedings Template .
+Papers submitted to EICC 2026 have to use the Springer Lecture Notes in Computer Science Proceedings Template.
 Please, read template instructions carefully before submitting the paper.
 The use of the LaTeX template is strongly encouraged.
-Non-proficient LaTeX users are encouraged to use the Overleaf online collaborative Latex platform ( LaTeX2e Proceedings Templates on Overleaf ).
+Non-proficient LaTeX users are encouraged to use the Overleaf online collaborative Latex platform (LaTeX2e Proceedings Templates on Overleaf).

 Submission of a paper implies that at least one of the authors will register and present the paper at the conference if the paper is accepted.